avolgha/timed-cache/README.md

 const value: string = "bar";

 cache.set(key, value);

+// you can also specify a custom time for each item: cache.set(key, value, 1000);
 ````

 If you then want to get a specific item from the cache, you can use the `get` method.
 This method